Dragon (Dungeons & Dragons): Bronze dragon

 Duty-bound and honorable to a fault, bronze dragons commit themselves to order and are among the greatest and most devout champions of that ideal.
 As order's sworn servants, bronze dragons can seem arrogant and haughty, with an inflated sense of self, a tendency that can put them at odds with those they meet.
 Bronze dragons claim coastlines, inlets, and islands as their own, constructing lairs in coastal caves that have access to the sea.
 All bronze dragons share a deep and abiding hatred for blue dragons, and they are vigilant in protecting their homes from these interlopers.

 Physically, the bronze dragon is quite fierce in appearance, despite its good nature.
 While most of its body is a reflective copper color, the wings are often tipped with green.
 The eyes of a bronze dragon begin with a green iris and as they age the eye slowly becomes a solid green with no distinct iris.
 The dragon has three main large horns protruding from each cheek, pointing back towards the tail.
 It also has a couple of smaller horns.
 The tips of these points are black and very sharp, and are often used for grooming.
-The tongue is purple-gray, long and pointed, and not forked.
+The tongue is purple-grey, long and pointed, and not forked.
 A large frill runs down the upper part of its neck.

 Bronze dragons mate for life and they lay their eggs in a dry cave.
 Upon hatching, the wyrmlings are raised, taught, and protected by their parents.
 A newly hatched bronze wyrmling appears yellow with a tinge of green, and the scales will gradually shift to bronze as it matures.
 Bronze wyrmlings hold a strong sense of responsibility from the moment it leaves the egg.
 Given its exceptional abilities as a swimmer, the entrance to a bronze dragon's lair is quite naturally underwater, and often disguised with seaweed and coral.
 The bulk of the lair is above water level, however, consisting of multiple tunnels and large chambers, some as much as a thousand feet above sea level.

 While bronze dragons are often fascinated with battles, especially fighting to defeat evil, they have strong moral compunctions against killing living beings unless absolutely necessary.
-They will often join good-aligned armies to fight the forces of evil, either in human form or their own.
+They will typically join good-aligned armies to fight the forces of evil, either in human form or their own.